-There are several situations where fodder crops are required to be mapped in as a separate GIS area and entered into Overseer as a crop block.
+There are several situations where fodder crops are required to be mapped in as a separate GIS area and entered in Overseer as a crop block.
 These include:

-- Where a fodder crop is rotating through a pastoral block that is cut by a catchment boundary and the losses need to be captured on one side or the other of the catchment boundary. - Where the area of the fodder crop is greater than 25% of the total block area. - Where a fodder crop rotation is greater than 12 months e.g. double cropping.
+- 1 Where a fodder crop is rotating through a pastoral block that is cut by a catchment boundary and the losses need to be captured on one side or the other of the catchment boundary. - 2 Where the area of the fodder crop is greater than 25% of the total block area. - 3 Where a fodder crop rotation is greater than 12 months e.g. double cropping.

-To capture these scenarios the map is required to have the 'Crop' block mapped into GIS with the understanding that although the block on the map is static in reality it rotates through the pastoral block.
+To capture these scenarios the map is required to have the 'Crop' block mapped into GIS with the understanding that although the block on the map is static it is understood that it rotates through the pastoral block.